cocos/cocos-docs/en/content-workflow/transform.md

 The default value of the position property is `(0, 0)` which means that the newly added node will always show up at the parent node's coordinate origin position.
 The default position of nodes in Cocos Creator is `(0, 0)` and the default anchor is set as `(0.5, 0.5)`.
 Nodes under this setting will be located at the center position of the parent node by default so that all the contents can be taken in when making UI or combining a player's character.

-In the scene editor, you can always use [move transform tools](../getting-started/basics/editor-panels/scene.md#--9) to change a node`s position.
+In the scene editor, you can always use [move transform tools](../getting-started/basics/editor-panels/scene.md#--9) to change a node's position.

 ### Rotation

-**Rotation** is another important property that will have an effect on a node`s local coordinates.
+**Rotation** is another important property that will have an effect on a node's local coordinates.
 The rotate property only has one value to indicate the current rotation angle of the node.
 When the angle value is positive, the node rotates clockwise; when the angle value is negative, the node rotates counter clockwise.

 ![rotation](transform/rotation.png)